 You can add teams and leagues, read the latest stories across hundreds of sports from countless services, and even enable notifications for live scores and breaking news.
 If you’re especially interested in sports from a certain country, you can change the region within the app.

 Eurosport publishes more than 150 articles a day on a wide variety of sports.
 Whether you want news or long-form featured content, you will find it in this app.

 There’s also a huge amount of video content, so if you prefer to watch rather than read, this is a must-have.

 Like any computer platform, Windows 10 is designed for productivity as well as entertainment.
-It’s not all about cooking, either, with tools for note-taking, remote desktop and more.
+Here are some of the best apps for using while you’re working.

 Copying and pasting are incredibly useful and simple.
 If you have to move a lot of content, however, constantly bouncing back and forth between apps can quickly become frustrating.